- 1 Makita DLS714Z

 What The Customers Say

-There are many great customer reviews out there on sites such as Power Tool World and Amazon, these are always a good indicator of the quality of the delivered product.
+There are many great customer reviews of the DLS714Z out there on sites such as Power Tool World and Amazon, these are always a good indicator of the quality of the delivered product.
 Below we have a look at some of the comments made.

 Many are surprised at how portable it is whilst still giving out the performance of a corded model.
 You are paying a bit extra for the brush less motor but it is well worth it when you don’t have to mess around with cables or have no power source.

 Robust Build Quality